SummaryRead the full fact sheet

 After a flood – avoiding mosquitoes

-Rain and flooding may lead to an increase in mosquito numbers as water subsides and pools form.
-In Victoria, some mosquitoes can carry diseases such as Ross River virus or Barmah Forest virus, which can be passed on to people through mosquito bites.
+Rain and flooding may lead to a substantial increase in mosquito numbers as water subsides and pools form.

 To help control mosquito populations around your home: